CodeColaLLC/WordPress/README.md

 The first step is to "fork" the *[CodeColaLLC/WordPress](https://github.com/CodeColaLLC/WordPress)* repository for the particular client website you are working on.
 Forking within an organization cannot be done with the GitHub UI but it is easy enough to emulate by hand:

-1. Visit [GitHub.com](https://github.com/) and create a new, empty repository in the *CodeColaLLC* organization by clicking the *+* in the header.
+1. [Create a new, empty repository in the *CodeColaLLC* organization](https://github.com/organizations/CodeColaLLC/repositories/new).
 Don't add a readme, .gitignore, or license file.
 Name it after your client, e.g. *acme-co-wordpress*.

 1. On your local computer, clone the newly created repository, e.g.
   ```